kingjosephm/GAN/README.md

 # Introduction
-The code in this repository aims to develop a generative adversarial network (GAN) model to convert thermal-spectrum images to the visible spectrum.
+The code in this repository aims to develop a conditional generative adversarial network (cGAN) model to convert thermal-spectrum images to the visible spectrum.
 To accomplish this, we curate an image training dataset of matched thermal and visible images.

 This cGAN model will serve as the *first model* in a three-part image classification pipeline of motor vehicle makes and models: 1) images are output from a thermal camera and supplied to the trained cGAN model for conversion to the visible spectrum; 2) the [YOLOv5 algorithm](https://github.com/ultralytics/yolov5) is used on converted visible images to generate bounding box coordinates around any passenger motor vehicles present in the image; 3) images are cropped to the YOLOv5 bounding box area and the make-model of the vehicle is classified using a [second model](https://github.boozallencsn.com/MERGEN/vehicle_make_model_classifier).
-A mockup of this workflow can be found in the [vehicle_image_pipeline repository](https://github.boozallencsn.com/MERGEN/vehicle_image_pipeline).
+A mockup of this workflow can be found in the [vehicle_image_pipeline](https://github.boozallencsn.com/MERGEN/vehicle_image_pipeline) repository.

 Because of a dearth of adequately-sized, representative labeled thermal images of passenger vehicles, we train the vehicle make-model classifier model using labeled RGB images.
 For this reason, an upstream model is needed to convert thermal images to the visible spectrum prior to classification.